flutter/website/src/docs/deployment/android.md

 Release builds of your app will now be signed automatically.

+{{site.alert.note}}
+  You may need to run `flutter clean` after changing the gradle file.
+  This will prevent cached builds affecting the signing process.
+{{site.alert.end}}

 ## R8

 [R8][] is the new code shrinker from Google, and it's enabled by default